Azotejr/MMEvectorgraphics/guiding_questions.md

 **1. Briefly explain the main idea behind the technology you're researching, what is it exactly? what is it for?
 How does it work?**

-Vector graphic is a type of technology that uses a special type of polygons to make images in computer graphics.
+Vector graphic is a type of technology that uses a special kind of polygons to make images in computer graphics.
 Each of the points in the polygons have a definite position on a coordinate.
 Thus, images created by this technology will not lose its quality when being enlarged.

 **2. Who are the important people and/or organizations related to this technology?
 Don't just list names, briefly explain who these are and what their relationship to your research area is.**